astridx/meinblog/content/posts/ubuntu_docker-lamp/5ubuntu-docker-lamp-einrichten-en.md

 96527284e9a0   cytopia/bind:0.15                   "/docker-entrypoint.…"   3 minutes ago   Up 3 minutes   0.0.0.0:53->53/tcp, 0.0.0.0:53->53/udp                                                                                                                                                                                                                                    docker-lamp_bind
 ```

-With the command `make server-down` I stop all containers.
+With the command `./docker-lamp shutdown` I stop all containers.
 Before that, the data in the database is saved in the directory `/data/initDB`.
-The next time `make server-up` is called, the database dumps are read in the new created database container.
+The next time `./docker-lamp start` is called, the database dumps are read in the new created database container.

 ### Mapping your own projects into the container